 Michael has Bachelor of Arts Degree in Government from Ohio University in Athens, Ohio.
 This included study at the Universidad Veracruzana, Xalapa, Mexico.
 He also has a Masters Degree in City and Regional Planning with a specialization in Spatial Economics and Physical Planning from Ohio State University in Columbus, Ohio.
 He has completed and conducted various work related training and conferences.

-Ken Stegman is the Technical Systems Engineer and Investment Analyst for Kentucky Highlands Investment Corporation.
+Ken Stegman is the Technical Systems Engineer for Kentucky Highlands Investment Corporation.
 Ken came to Kentucky Highlands as an investment analyst intern for his final year in college and joined the staff full time upon the completion of his internship.
 He is very skilled and knowledgeable in computer software, hardware, and systems.

 Ken’s responsibilities include business planning and research, financial modeling, budgeting and providing technical assistance to portfolio companies in the area of accounting and information systems.
 Ken maintains the computer network and systems of Kentucky Highlands Investment Corporation and is responsible for design and implementation of its Web site.
 While attending Berea College, Ken served as Loan Officer for the Student Loan Fund and Supervisor for Berea College Campus Activities including conferences and college hosted events.